riddlesio/merchant-legal/dailylunch/terms-and-conditions.md

 *1.3*  You acknowledge and agree that using the Prototypes is at your own risk.
 If you do not accept the risks associated with the use of the Prototypes, please do not use them.
 Always follow the instructions given in the app, on the Fridges, or provided through online or paper manuals.

-*1.4*  If you discover errors, design flaws, unexpected results, damage, loss or any other problem related to your use of the Prototypes, please report them to us via info@healthfoodwall.com.
+*1.4*  If you discover errors, design flaws, unexpected results, damage, loss or any other problem related to your use of the Prototypes, please report them to us via info@dailylunch.lt.
 That way, we can improve the Prototypes and the services we deliver to you.

 ## 2. Applicability of these Terms and Conditions